 Salvation is by the Forgiveness of Our Sins

 Truly, salvation is only found in the forgiveness of our sins, since “all have sinned and are deprived of the glory of God” (Romans 3:23).
-And if we aren’t sorry, truly sorry, for any sin, even one, we reject Eternal Life to stay in that sin.
-Like I said, we can’t love both God and sin.
+And if we aren’t sorry, truly sorry–willing to suffer even death than sins any sin–even a venial one–as the Catechism teaches, we reject Eternal Life to stay in that sin.

 This perfect forgiveness of every sin that brought us Life was first obtained by Christ’s sacrifice at our baptism and it is kept in our souls by godly grief–having TRUE SORROW FOR ALL OF OUR SINS.

 “Godly grief [true sorrow] produces a repentance that leads to salvation and brings no regret, but worldly grief [false sorrow] produces death”(2 Corinthians 7:10).